Upper Peninsula of Michigan: Statehood

-At the time, Michigan was considered the losing party in the compromise.
+At the time of its admission, Michigan was considered the losing party in the Toledo compromise.
 The land in the Upper Peninsula was described in a federal report as a "sterile region on the shores of Lake Superior destined by soil and climate to remain forever a wilderness."
 This belief changed when rich mineral deposits (primarily copper and iron) were discovered in the 1840s.
 The Upper Peninsula's mines produced more mineral wealth than the California Gold Rush, especially after shipping was improved by the opening of the Soo Locks in 1855 and docks in Marquette in 1859.
 The Upper Peninsula supplied 90% of America's copper by the 1860s.
 It was the nation's largest supplier of iron ore by the 1890s, and production continued to a peak in the 1920s but sharply declined shortly afterward.
 The last copper mine closed in 1995, although the majority of mines had closed decades before.
 Some iron mining continues near Marquette.
 The Eagle Mine, a nickel-copper mine, opened in 2014.

 Thousands of Americans and immigrants moved to the area during the mining boom, prompting the federal government to create Fort Wilkins near Copper Harbor to maintain order.
 The first wave were the Cornish from Great Britain, with centuries of mining experience; followed by Irish, Germans, and French Canadians.
 During the 1890s, Finnish immigrants began settling there in large numbers, forming the population plurality in the northwestern portion of the peninsula.
 In the early 20th century, 75% of the population was foreign-born.

 From 1861 to 1865, 90,000 Michigan men fought in the American Civil War, including 1,209 from the Upper Peninsula.
 Houghton County contributed 460 soldiers, while Marquette County sent 265.